beam-cloud/beta9/docs/opa/README.md

 Beam's control plane can be extended to manage external resources, with the same developer experience and performance benefits as the managed product.

+> **Note**: this feature is available on-request and needs to be enabled on your Beam account to use.

 ## How it Works

 The on-prem agent is built on top of these components: